yellobyte/ESP32-DevBoards-Getting-Started/debugging_without_JTAG/Readme.md

 ```
 The guilty function myFunction1(int) stretches from address 0x42001934 to 0x4200194c.
 Therefore the issue lies there.
 The map file also gives the info as to the source code file which holds this function.
 In our case it is file *main.cpp*.

 Out of curiosity we could have a look at the (usually very long) *Cross Reference Table* in firmware.map.
-It confirmes that myFunction1 is only called from within main.cpp(.o) and not any other module:
+It confirmes that myFunction1() is only called from within main.cpp(.o) and not from any other module:
 ```
 ...
 multi_heap_set_lock             C:\Users\tj\.platformio\packages\framework-arduinoespressif32\tools\sdk\esp32s3\lib\libheap.a(multi_heap.c.obj)